codio-templates/onboarding/.guides/content/Account-Information-5208.md

 In the above screenshot you can see your organization listed at the bottom.
 Click on it to access organization settings.

 ![](.guides/img/account-organization.png)

+### Test student accounts
+Later in this Guide we explain how to work with test students during the onboarding/learning phase.